gohugoio/hugo/content/templates/homepage.md

 ## Adding Content and Front Matter to the Homepage

 The homepage, similar to other [list pages in Hugo][lists], accepts content and front matter from an `_index.md` file.
 This file should live at the root of your `content` folder (i.e., `content/_index.md`).
 You can then add body copy and metadata to your homepage the way you would any other content file.

-See the homepage template below or [Content Organization][contentorg] for more information on the role of `_index.md` for adding content and front matter to list pages.
+See the homepage template below or [Content Organization][contentorg] for more information on the role of `_index.md` in adding content and front matter to list pages.

 ## `.Data.Pages` on the Homepage